Skip to Main Content

 Professional Biography

-In her litigation practice, Ms. Chojnacki represents her clients in complex commercial litigation, catastrophic and mass tort claims, and eminent domain and condemnation proceedings spanning an array of industries.
-She has significant trial and appellate experience in both state and federal court.
+In her litigation practice, Ms. Chojnacki represents clients in bet-the-company, high-exposure, high-profile pieces of litigation, including catastrophic and mass tort claims, complex commercial litigation, and eminent domain and condemnation proceedings.
+She has significant trial and appellate experience in both state and federal courts.

 In her transactional practice, Ms. Chojnacki represents clients in stock repurchase and buyout transactions, real estate transactions (such as energy, surface mining, and real property leases), royalty true-ups, operational and business form agreements, and general contract negotiations and closings.

-Ms. Chojnacki is known for her insightful and thorough analysis of each case or transaction, focusing on the precise (and often minute) details on which the outcome of the case or transaction will depend.
-By identifying the most critical factual and legal issues in dispute or motivating the ultimate outcome, Ms. Chojnacki is able to leverage efficient strategies and maneuvers in pursuing or defending against claims or negotiating a transaction, saving her clients valuable time and resources.
+Ms. Chojnacki is known for her insightful and thorough attention to each matter, focusing on the precise (and often minute) details on which the outcome will depend.
+By identifying the most critical factual and legal issues in dispute or motivating the ultimate outcome, Ms. Chojnacki leverages efficient strategies and maneuvers in pursuing or defending against claims or negotiating a transaction, saving her clients valuable time and resources.

 • Transactional